KWCourtney/ux-portfolio-site/case-studies/fleet-dashboard.md

     <li>
       <h4>Alarm and Triage Workflows Were Broken</h4>
       <div class="content">
-        Pendo event tracking and user interviews confirmed that users expected alarm counts, like '16 Shutdown Alarms', to be interactive.
-The fact that these were only accessible through filtered reports, rather than clickable summaries in the web app, created unnecessary friction for fast triage.
-This directly informed the decision to make the alarm cards interactive, supporting faster task completion and smoother workflows in the SaaS platform.
+        Because no alarm summaries existed, users had to rely on filtered reports to investigate issues, which slowed triage and increased friction.
+This gap directly informed the decision to surface interactive alarm counts in the dashboard.
+Making the alarm cards clickable enabled faster task completion and aligned with SaaS UX standards for efficient workflows.
       </div>
     </li>
     <li>